Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 This is how the Stress – Adaptation Principle looks in action:

 There won’t be a chance for your body to adapt to your workouts if there’s too much other stress in your life.
-Make sure to remove outside stress whenever possible during periods of heavy stress and racing so that you’re giving yourself every chance to perform well.
+Make sure to remove outside stress whenever possible during periods of training and racing so that you’re giving yourself every chance to perform well.

 - You’re not eating enough.
 I’ll use a great quote from Mark Sisson here: “Sometimes over-training is just under-eating.”